ply-ct/ply/README.md

 Something else about this example may be noticed by sharp-eyed observers: our request URL contains placeholders like `${github.organization}`.
 Ply supports JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax for substituting dynamic values in request files and result files.
-You can specify values in JSON files and/or environment variables, as described in the documentation [Values](https://ply-ct.github.io/ply/topics/values).
+You can specify values in JSON files and/or environment variables, as described in the docs under [Values](https://ply-ct.github.io/ply/topics/values).

 Even more powerfully, your multi-request suites can embed expressions that reference runtime values from previous responses.
 For instance, the URL or body of a subsequent request in our github.ply.yml file could have something like this: